The virtual Euler characteristic for binary matroids: Introduction

 \subsection{Acknowledgements}

-We thank Melody Chan for her thoughtful conversations on graph complexes as well as her thoughtful feedback throughout the course of this project.
+We thank Melody Chan for her thoughtful conversations on graph complexes as well as her feedback throughout the course of this project.
 We also thank Shiyue Li for helpful conversations during the beginning of this project and for suggesting the potential connection to $\beta$-invariants.
+Finally, we thank the anonymous referees for careful reading and thoughtful comments.
 The first author is supported by the National Science Foundation under Award No. 2001739.
 The second author is grateful for the support of the Mathematical Sciences Research Institute in Berkeley, California, where she was in residence for the 2020--2021 academic year.
 The second author is partially supported by the National Science Foundation under Award Nos.
 DMS-1440140, NSF FRG DMS-2053221, and NSF MSPRF DMS-2002239.
 The third author is supported by NSF-RTG grant 1502553 and the SFB-TRR project ``Symbolic Tools in Mathematics and their Application'' (project-ID 286237555).